Requesting pathology tests

 Emergency Requests

-For histopathology specimens, it is advised that you contact the department prior to sending the sample.
+For histopathology specimens, it is advised that you contact the department before sending the sample.

 Verbal Requests